supojs/supojs/docs/index.md

 ```

 ### Request params
-A special service is requestParams, inject it to access path params, query params or request body;
+A special service is **requestParams**, inject it to access path params, query params or request body;

 ```ts
 import { RequestParams } from "@supojs/core";